BeldiKamuha/File-Management-System-Frontend/README.md

 ```
 • The production build will be placed in the dist directory

+## API Endpoints

+The frontend communicates with the backend using the following API endpoints:
+Files
+•	GET /api/files/ - List all files in the system.
+•	GET /api/files/:id - Get details of a specific file.
+•	POST /api/files/ - Upload a new file.
+•	PUT /api/files/:id - Update a file.
+•	DELETE /api/files/:id - Delete a file.
+•	GET /api/files/:id/download - Download a file.
+Directories
+•	GET /api/directories/ - List all directories in the system.
+•	GET /api/directories/:id/sub-directories - Get sub-directories of a directory.
+•	GET /api/directories/:id/files - Get files in a directory.
+•	POST /api/directories/ - Create a new directory.
+•	PUT /api/directories/:id - Update a directory.
+•	DELETE /api/directories/:id - Delete a directory.

+## Notes

+### Backend Dependency:
+Ensure the backend application is running and accessible at the configured base URL.
+### CORS Configuration:
+The backend must allow CORS requests from the frontend origin (http://localhost:8080 by default).
+### Environment Variables:
+If needed, you can use environment variables to configure the API base URL.

 ## License
 File Management System - Frontend is completely free and released under the [MIT license](https://opensource.org/licenses/MIT).